SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 **Derivative** (for backpropagation): $\sigma'(x) = \sigma(x)(1 - \sigma(x))$

-**Trade-off**: Sigmoid can cause vanishing gradients in very deep networks, but at 3 layers this is manageable.
-The bounded output range [0,1] is ideal for our normalised data.
+**Trade-off: In very deep networks, sigmoid may result in vanishing gradients, but it is manageable at three layers.
+For our normalised data, the bounded output range [0,1] is optimal.

 ---